golioth/docs/docs/getting-started/3-device-examples/1-precompiled-binaries/README.md

 demonstrate remote procedure calls (RPC), and more.
 We'll walk you through it all so that you get a solid hands-on experience.

-Golioth currently offers pre-compiled binaries for three different devices:
+Golioth currently offers pre-compiled binaries for these devices:

-* Nordic Thingy:91
-* Nordic nRF9160 DK
-* Nordic nRF7002 DK
+* [Nordic
+  Thingy:91](/getting-started/device-examples/precompiled-binaries/thingy91)

 :::tip There are many other options